typescene/typescene.github.io/docs/ref/ManagedMap.md

 ## ![](/assets/icons/spec-class.svg)class ManagedMap {#ManagedMap}
 {:.spec}

-Represents an unordered list that maps keys (strings) to managed objects.
+Represents an _unordered_ list of managed objects that are indexed using unique key strings.

 ### Constructor
 ```typescript